mstksg/inCode/copy/entries/foldl-adjunction.md

 a functor's "opposite concept" (if it exists) will only help is better understand the functor we're thinking about, in terms of how it works and how it is used.

+Hopefully this blog post helps you appreciate both `Fold` in a new way, and also the fundamental "idea" of adjunctions in Haskell.

 The Algebraic Way
 -----------------